Windsor Teaching Alliance

 How school placements work

-Trainees are based in a Lead School for four days a week for Autumn and Summer terms.
-There is also a six week second school placement in a contrasting environment and further placements in a special school, early years setting, phonics and early maths placement and observing leading practice throughout the Spring term.
+Trainees are based in a Lead School for four days a week for five terms.
+There is also a six week second school placement in a contrasting environment.

-It is preferred that applicants have a degree level of 2:1 or above however a lower class degree (2:2)will be considered if other qualifications or experience are strong and relevant.
+It is preferred that applicants have a degree level of 2:1 or above in the subject they are applying to teach.

-Any evidence of any organisational and communication skills as well as a commitment to the programme.
+We would like to see evidence of any organisational and communication skills from previous employment as well as a commitment to the programme.

 About the training provider